breatheco-de/content/src/content/how-to/regular-expression-examples.md

 console.log(checkEmail("tom123email"));      // output: The email (tom123email) does not have a valid format.
 ```

 In this example, we use a regular expression to validate if an email has a valid format, this is necessary for almost all the applications that require authentication, and as you can see it is a quite simple process to achieve with a regular expression.
-Next, we will see what each part of the regular expression is used for.
+Next, we will see what each part of the JavaScript regular expression is used for.

 - `[a-zA-Z0-9._%+-]+`: This is a character set that matches any uppercase or lowercase letter, digit, period, underscore, percent, plus, or minus.
 The `+` at the end means this character set must appear at least once.